learn-co-curriculum/react-hooks-components-basics/README.md

 }
 ```

-When React creates this element and adds it to the DOM, the resulting HTML will look just as you would expect!:
+When React creates this element and adds it to the DOM, the resulting HTML will look just as you would expect:

 ```HTML
 <div>i am a hard coded comment! help! make me dynamic!</div>